honforstudy/seProject/README.md

 <img src="1BBCC9C8-085F-4729-9766-D8A72C2BA945.jpeg" alt="jpg">

 <h4>💬Story background & Description</h4>
 PlaneWar is a classic shooting game in which the player takes the role of a pilot and fights in the air aboard a fighter jet to defend the land against the formidable air power of the enemy.
-This aerial war will test the skill, courage and loyalty of every pilot.
-In the game, you have to dodge enemy planes while using your weapons to attack them, shoot them down and protect your fighter from being hit.
+This aerial war will test every pilot's skill, courage, and loyalty.
+In the game, you must dodge enemy planes while using your weapons to attack them, shoot them down, and protect your fighter from being hit.
 <br></br>
 The gameplay of PlaneWar is simple and intuitive, but as the number of shoot-downs increases, the game becomes more challenging.
 The game was so popular that it became part of many players' childhood memories.
-Now, we are waiting for you to join the military conflict in the air, become the most excellent pilot to fight over a evil army and save the world!
+Now, we are waiting for you to join the military conflict in the air, become the most excellent pilot to fight over an evil army, and save the world!

 <h2>⚠️warning⚠️</h2>
 <ul>
-<li> Running platform: windows OS</li>
+<li> Running platform: Windows OS </li>
-<li> The equipment need to use： mouse</li>
+<li> The equipment needs to use: a mouse </li>
-<li>PlaneWar is an aircraft war game written in the java programming language </li>
+<li> PlaneWar is an aircraft war game written in the Java programming language</li>
-<li>This stage is source code, not yet packaged and exported </li>
+<li> This stage is source code, not yet packaged and exported </li>
-<li>you can directly use a java IDE (such as eclipse) open <font color="red"><strong>'GameWin.Java'</font></strong>, run the program. </li>
+<li> You can use a Java IDE (such as Eclipse), open <font color="red"><strong>'GameWin.Java'</font></strong> and run the program. </li>

 </ul>